 Winter landscapes are sometimes so like a fairy tale.
 Photographers try to capture winter landscapes and convey all the beauty in the pictures.
 Unfortunately, this does not always work.
-Camera settings and approach to shooting are different from operation at other times of the year.
-Helpful advice on how to do winter landscape photography will come to the rescue.
+Camera settings and approaches to the shooting are different from operation at other times of the year.
+Helpful advice on ‘how to do winter landscape photography’ will come to the rescue.
 Having studied and tested them in practice, you can get the long-awaited result.

 - Effect of snow on the camera’s exposure.